 BBQ N Curry House -- Pakistani lunch and dinner spot near Target in Marin City.
 (415) 289-0786, 160 Donahue St.

-Cibo Bakery -- Operating out of Angelinos (see above) for now with authentic Italian goodies.
+Cibo Bakery -- Now operating out of Angelino (see above) with authentic Italian goodies.

 Copita -- Small plates gourmet Mexican food, co-founded by James Beard award-winning author, TV personality and chef, Joanne Weir.
 (415) 331-7400, 739 Bridgeway